Chancellor’s Teaching Fellows

-The Chancellor’s Faculty Diversity Initiative (CFDI) is designed to extend our recruitment efforts to applicants who have traditionally not been candidates for employment within the VCCS.
+The Chancellor’s Teaching Fellows Program is designed to extend our recruitment efforts to applicants who have traditionally not been candidates for employment within the VCCS.
 Our goal is to build a more robust recruiting pool from which to select the best part-time faculty.

-The program is open to everyone regardless of background.
+The program is open to everyone regardless of background and is offered at all 23 colleges.
 The goal is to have an applicant pool that reflects the richness and diversity of Virginia.
-There are two parts to the CFDI: the Minority Professional Teaching Fellows and the Graduate Student Teaching Fellows.
+There are two types of Fellowships available: the Minority Professional Teaching Fellows and the Graduate Student Teaching Fellows.
 For applicants, the two programs are essentially the same.
 The only differences are who is eligible for each program and how we go about recruiting and identifying applicants for the programs.

 Please note that this is a hiring pool, and a specific, open position may not be available at the time of your submission.
+We are always recruiting and there is no deadline to apply.
 Make sure to read the Must Read Articles and Frequently Asked Questions sections below for further information about the specific programs or how to become a mentor.

 Must Read Articles

-Apply and learn more about the Minority Fellowship Teaching Program.
+Apply and learn more about the Minority Professionals Teaching Fellows Program.

 Apply and learn more about the Graduate Student Teaching Program.